Tim-ats-d/Postem-markup/README.md

 -- This mark is pretty useful.
 ```
-will be rendered in this (with default plain text mode enabled):
+will be rendered in this (with default expansion enabled):
 <details>
     <summary><b>Output</b></summary>